-The contracts shall be placed into one of the following categories: Professional Service; Public Service; Insurance; Sole Source Provider; Leases; Maintenance/Repair.
+The contracts shall be placed into one of the following categories: Professional Service; Non-Professional Service; Public Service; Insurance; Sole Source Provider; Leases; Maintenance/Repair.

-This policy only applies to contracts for services that exceed \$5,000, extend beyond one-year and are not covered by any other established purchasing procedure.
+Professional Services Contracts Policy 2013 applies to contracts for services that exceed \$5,000, extend beyond one-year and are not covered by any other established purchasing procedure.
 Board approval is required, and leases may not have a term greater than thirty-six (36) months.